wp-plugins/22-social-buttons/readme.txt

 == Description ==

 Just choose a button, set title and url and get code - that's it!
 Try it now!
+(3,500 downloads.
+Thank you!)

 = 22 social buttons =